c4cs/c4cs.github.io/_commands/tools/sshfs.md

 ~~~

 #### Break it down
 * The `-o sshfs_sync` tells `sshfs` to immediately write the changes out to the ssh server instead of caching them locally.
+This is useful if remotely building code since any changes that are locally cached would not be built on the server.

 #### `sshfs -o no_readahead`
 ~~~ bash